What to Do in Manila, You Ask? Here’s our Top 7! (City)

 University of Santo Tomas

-Established in 1611, the University of Santo Tomas is not just the oldest existing university in Asia but also the largest Catholic University in the world.
-The university was situated in Intramuros and was transferred to Sampaloc, Manila in 1927.
-The university celebrated its quadricentennial year last 2011.
+Founded in 1611, UST is the oldest existing university in Asia and the largest Catholic university in the world.
+Initially located in Intramuros, the university relocated to Sampaloc, Manila in 1927.

-The Main Building of UST was the first earthquake-resistant building in the Philippines.
+UST’s Main Building is the first earthquake-resistant building in the Philippines, standing strong as a historical and academic landmark.

 Chinatown